Internet of Things/Industrial Internet

 The CFC does not handle application traffic, but is there for monitoring, managing, connecting and orchestrating Crossbar.io nodes.

-The CFC is currently under development and accessible as an alpha test version.
+The CFC is currently under development and accessible through a public alpha test.

 The first release will offer an API for the remote configuration of Crossbar.io nodes, as well as a basic monitoring solution, which allows you to view key metrics of your Crossbar.io nodes in any modern browser.